 - Have you ever done something to take a stand against something you thought was wrong?

-Then, move on to the Got It? section to use an interactive to review what you have learned about Rosa Parks.
+Move to the Got It? section to review what you have learned about Rosa Parks!